ProtonVPN Review: Free Secure Email and Reliable VPN

 The email is safe and ensures that your data, emails, and accounts are unreachable for intruders and third parties.
-One more amazing the fact that their code is open source, making it available and free for everyone.
+One more amazing thing is the fact that their code is open source, making it available and free for everyone.

-ProtonMail came to the world of privacy with steady steps; it uses end-to-end encryption, which leaves nothing behind to third parties.
+ProtonMail came to the world of privacy with steady steps; it uses end-to-end encryption, which leaves nothing behind for third parties.
 Creating your email does not require personal information, and you can be linked to an anonymous email account.

 ProtonVPN Launches VPN